There are a few options for specialist teachers. You should decide which will work best for you based on the age of your students and tech set up.

 - Cons: There is one shared Class Journal and students do not have their own journal.
 Families cannot subscribe to the journal (but posts can be shared to a class blog if you want to share with a wider audience).

-- If your school is using Seesaw for Schools, families will be automatically connected to their child's journals as long as the teacher in those classes have Family Access turned ON.
+- If your school is using Seesaw for Schools, connected family members will be automatically connected to their child's journals in all classes as long as the teacher in those classes have Family Access turned ON.

 - If you are using the free version of Seesaw or Seesaw Plus, families will need to add each class separately but can use the same Family account to access all of their child's classes.
 Find instructions here.